Nifty Aug futures trade at premium

-RIL, Bajaj Finance and SBI were top traded stock futures contracts in the F&O segment.The Nifty August 2020 futures were at 11,128, a premium of 26.35 points compared with the Nifty's closing of 11,101.65 in the cash market.
+Turnover spurts in F&O segment on back of weekly options expiry.The Nifty August 2020 futures were at 11,212, a premium of 11.85 points compared with the Nifty's closing of 11,200.15 in the cash market.

-On the options front, the weekly index options for 6 August 2020 expiry showed a maximum Call OI of 49.48 lakh contracts at the 11,200 strike price.
-Maximum Put OI of 37.54 lakh contracts was seen at 11,000 strike price.
+On the options front, Nifty options for 13 August 2020 expiry showed a maximum Call OI of 11.35 lakh contracts at the 12,000 strike price.
+Maximum Put OI of 16.10 lakh contracts was seen at 10,000 strike price.

-Reliance Industries, Bajaj Finance and SBI were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Muthoot Finance and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2020 F&O contracts will expire on 27 August 2020.